pragyasingh00/chetna-chatbot-trackila-/README.md

 - Route details between two cities
 - Complaints about buses/drivers
 - Greetings & small talk
+⚡ This chatbot combines rule-based intent and entity extraction with an open-source LLM (Large Language Model) as a fallback to handle queries outside predefined patterns.

 The bot uses **intent detection + rule-based entity extraction** to understand queries in **English, Hindi, and Hinglish**.